gabrield/stk/README.md

 STK - Small toolkit based on Xlib;

+STK is a small Graphical toolkit for applications.

 To compile, type ''make'' (without the quotes) on your terminal and voilà!
-STK's goal is to provide a small widget set for small applications.

 Widget list:

 * Window
 * Button
-* Text Area (for input and output text, useful, but still need some changes)
+* Text Area - still need some changes/improvements
-* Canvas (for drawing curves, lines and other geometric objects, under development :D)
+* Canvas - under development/test
-* ProgressBar (under test, seems to work fine, but nobody knows :p)
+* ProgressBar - under test
-* Listbox (planned)
+* Listbox - planned

 Take a look at test.c to see the basics of STK;